kissofjudase23/Doc-DSA/leetcode.md

                   yield r, c2

               """
-              prevent duplicate for single row and single col
+              prevent duplicated traverse for single row and single col cases
               """
-              if r1 < r2 and c1 < c2:
+              if r1 == r2 or c1 == c2:
+                return

-                  # Bottom, go left, c2-1 to c1
+              # Down, c2-1 to c1
               for c in range(c2-1, c1-1, -1):
                   yield r2, c

               # Left, go up  r2-1 to r1-1
               for r in range(r2-1, r1, -1):
                   yield r, c1

           if not matrix:
               return []